Detailed Guide forHealthcare Social Workers in San Diego County

 In California, the number of Healthcare Social Workers is expected to grow much faster than average growth rate for all occupations.
 Jobs for Healthcare Social Workers are expected to increase by 23.1 percent, or 3,300 jobs between 2014 and 2024.

-In San Diego County, the number of Healthcare Social Workers is expected to grow faster than average growth rate for all occupations.
-Jobs for Healthcare Social Workers are expected to increase by 22.5 percent, or 230 jobs between 2012 and 2022.
+In San Diego County, the number of Healthcare Social Workers is expected to grow at an average rate compared with the total for all occupations.
+Jobs for Healthcare Social Workers are expected to increase by 16.8 percent, or 170 jobs between 2014 and 2024.

 |Estimated Employment and Projected Growth|